-Have you been told that your child has perfect 20/20 vision, but their difficulties continue to affect their academic success?
+Have you been told that your child has perfect 20/20 vision, but still not reaching their potential at school?

 What is 20/20 vision?

 Visual acuity is measured by the clarity or sharpness of vision at a distance.